michelle-duan/NodeRedis/README.md

 # NodeExpressRedisJade
-### Note there are two app versions, one created using Redis sorted set, and another using Redis regular set.
+### Note there are two app versions, one created using Redis sorted set to display top 5, and another using Redis regular set to display all info.

 A basic example showcasing a Redis Database with server side rendering